Roku SDK reference

 LaunchDarklyTask node to your scene.

-To create a client instance, you need your environment's mobile key, available in the Projects tab of your account settings page.
-Be sure to use a mobile key.
-Never embed a server-side SDK key into a mobile application.
+To create a client instance, you need your environment's mobile key.
+This authorizes your application to connect to a particular environment within LaunchDarkly.
+Your mobile key is available in the Projects tab of your Account settings page.

 Creating a client outside of the SceneGraph API is similar.
 In the legacy API you do not need